 – includes: special gift bag of exclusive merch and a one time 20% off used goods ($50 or more) voucher at C/T Shop.

 Day 2 – 9/1

-Here is an interview with Mike Sniper about the festival
+An Interview with Mike Sniper about the Festival:

-1) how long have you been planning this festival? is this the way you always wanted to celebrate the label’s 5-year anniversary?
+How long have you been planning this festival?
+Is this the way you always wanted to celebrate the label’s 5-year anniversary?

-2) what what the first festival you ever went to and what was the experience like? (how much did you hate it?)
+What what the first festival you ever went to and what was the experience like?

-3) if you could go back in time and give yourself one piece of advice right before the first two captured tracks releases.
+If you could go back in time and give yourself one piece of advice right before the first two Captured Tracks releases, what would it be?